Bubbly Pet

 Fret not if you still haven’t found a blue German Shepherd pup from the listed breeder above!
 You can check our guide for the best German Shepherd breeders in the United States.

 Another option you can do is to adopt.
 Adopting a blue GSD from rescue centers is both an economic and noble act.
-Rescuing a dog is indeed way inexpensive than buying a puppy from a breeder!
+Rescuing a dog is indeed way more inexpensive than buying a puppy from a breeder!

-RELATED: 10 Best German Shepherd Breeders (2022): Our Top 10 Picks!
+RELATED: 10 Best German Shepherd Breeders (2023): Our Top 10 Picks!

 Here are some of the rescues where you can find blue German Shepherds available for adoption:

-• Westside German Shepherd Rescue (WGSR) – This non-profit organization rescues dogs from high kill shelters, including blue German Shepherds.
+• Westside German Shepherd Rescue (WGSR) – This non-profit organization rescues dogs from high-kill shelters, including blue German Shepherds.
 All of the dogs they take in are treated and sheltered until they find new forever homes.
-Typically, Westside’s adoption fee for adult german shepherds costs $375 and $475 for puppies.
+Typically, Westside’s adoption fee for adult German Shepherds costs $375 and $475 for puppies.

 • German Shepherd Rescue of Orange County (GSROC) – This rescue takes in stray and surrendered dogs regardless of color.
 They prioritize applicants with no children or other pets at home.
 Occasionally, they have blue German Shepherds under their care.